-- 1 List the chief responsibilities of the Shudras and Untouchables. - 2 What are the Untouchables now called?
+- 1 List the chief responsibilities of the Brahmin, Kshatriya and Vaishya castes. - 2 What does 'twice born' mean? - 3 List the chief responsibilities of the Shudras and Untouchables. - 4 What are the Untouchables now called?

-- 3 With a partner, write two short accounts of a chance meeting in the street of an ancient Indian city between a Brahmin and an Untouchable.
-Each account will be written from the perspective of the person concerned. - 4 Australia does not have a formal caste system as ancient India did.
+- 5 How do you think the caste system would influence the design of towns and cities in ancient India? - 6 With a partner, write two short accounts of a chance meeting in the street of an ancient Indian city between a Brahmin and an Untouchable.
+Each account will be written from the perspective of the person concerned. - 7 Australia does not have a formal caste system as ancient India did.
 But do you think we have similar divisions in our society, even if they are not formalised?
 Write down your thoughts or discuss in small groups, giving examples to back your views.

-5 Using the internet, research in what ways the social system is starting to change for the Dalits, especially since India's independence.
+8 Using the internet, research in what ways the social system is starting to change for the Dalits, especially since India's independence.
 Use this information to write a short magazine article that also expresses your feelings about Dalits in modern India.